AT-Publishing/website/_posts/2018-05-29-stability-stablecoins.md

 ---
 layout: at-trading
-published: true
-guest: false

 date: 2018-05-29 14:48:00 -0400

-title: "The Stability of Stablecoins"
+title: "The Stability of Stablecoins: NuBits all over again? "
-description: "Isn't it just NuBits all over again?
-The utility of stablecoins at the current stage of crypto might be misunderstood."
+description: "The utility of stablecoins on the cryptocurrency market might be misunderstood."

 hook: "Isn't it just NuBits all over again?
 The utility of stablecoins at the current stage of crypto might be misunderstood."